 If you are just starting out in your career, chances are you don’t need an umbrella policy.
 However, as you grow your assets or purchase a home, you may start to wonder, “Do I need an umbrella policy?”
 Or maybe you’ve just heard the term, but are still thinking, “Wait, what’s an umbrella policy?”

 How does it work?
-What does it cover?
+What does an umbrella policy cover?
 Do umbrella policies differ from personal liability insurance?

 Let’s dive in.